1st-Hope-Corps/valiant-awards-oscommerce/docs/valiant-technical-overview.md

 # Description and Folder Structure

-Banking is a way to store transactions that is used on claiming wGold for Samaritan CItation site.
+Banking is a way to store transactions that is used on claiming Valiants for Samaritan CItation site.
 It has its own isolated database for transactions, users and dev users which are used for the connection authentication.